EmuDeck/emudeck.github.io/docs/tools/steamos/es-de.md

 1. From the themes list: [https://gitlab.com/es-de/themes/themes-list](https://gitlab.com/es-de/themes/themes-list), select a theme under `EmulationStation Desktop Edition (ES-DE) - Themes`
     * <img src="https://user-images.githubusercontent.com/108900299/224575757-623672e6-12ff-4afc-80e3-230cc0ca8ac3.png" height="300">
-2. Open the link for the respective theme, it will take you the respective theme section on the EmulationStation-DE themes page
+2. Open the link for the respective theme, it will take you the respective theme section on the ES-DE themes page
 3. Open the Github link, it will take you to a Github repository
     * <img src="https://user-images.githubusercontent.com/108900299/224561154-a4085184-0601-4b2e-9e6d-9fe69bebbcf9.png" height="300">
 4. On the Github repository, press the green `Code` button in the top right